ripred/sportslist/README.md

 # Description

-This python script will retrieve today's MLB or NHL games and display them ordered by start time, in your local time.
+This python3 script will retrieve today's MLB or NHL games and display them ordered by start time, in your local time.

 You can edit the file to set your favorite teams and rivals in